Tributes paid to Mike Lynch after tech mogul’s death confirmed

 Technology industry group TechUK added to the tributes.

-A spokesperson said: “Mike Lynch was a hugely significant and pioneering figure in the UK technology sector.
+A spokesman said: “Mike Lynch was a hugely significant and pioneering figure in the UK technology sector.

 “Our hearts go out to all of the families and friends who have been impacted by these tragic events.”